distantorigin/improbable-access/README.md

 * Add headings for chat (if present).
 * Properly label the chat input field.
 * Add current hitpoints to the page title when in battle.
+* Make the "Hunger" stat value accessible to screen readers.
+* Add some accessible labels to various links:
+    * Donate link

 ## Disclaimer